x

 More () »

-FOLSOM, Calif. — Three more Folsom Police Department employees are looking to join a discrimination lawsuit filed by former officer James Dorris in 2023.
+FOLSOM, Calif. — Three Folsom Police Department employees’ motion to join a discrimination lawsuit filed by former officer James Dorris in 2023 was denied.

-Dorris’ attorney David Foyil filed a motion for joinder Monday attempting to add Homer Limon, Laura Knudsen and Kimberly Lim-Watson to the case filed against the city of Folsom, according to Sacramento County Superior Court records.
+Dorris’ attorney David Foyil filed a motion for joinder in March attempting to add Homer Limon, Laura Knudsen and Kimberly Lim-Watson to the case filed against the city of Folsom, according to Sacramento County Superior Court records.
+The motion was denied April 25.

-Foyil said it's crucial to understand this issue is not an isolated incident.
+Foyil told ABC10 in March it's crucial to understand the issue Dorris brings forth is not an isolated incident.

 “...It extends beyond the Asian community to encompass other protected classes of individual,” he said.
-“Our office continues to receive calls reporting incidents of harassment and discrimination of citizens of (the) city of Folsom.”
+“Our office continues to receive calls reporting incidents of harassment and discrimination of citizens of (the) city of Folsom…We hope that this legal process will not only bring closure to those affected but also prompt procedural reforms to prevent future instances of discrimination and harassment.”

 Dorris filed his discrimination and harassment lawsuit in spring 2023 alleging years of racist incidents and harassment including slurs, mockery and inappropriate write-ups during his 17 years with the department before his firing in 2022.